intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

 ### Step 5: Save and Load the Model

-Save the Estimator states (including model and optimizer) to the provided model path.
+Save the Estimator states (including the model and optimizer) to the provided model path.
 ```python
 est.save("mnist_model")
 ```